thumbnail image

-• Kirsten Moana Thompson
+Kirsten Moana Thompson

-Professor, Film Studies and Visual Culture
+Professor, Film and Media and Visual Culture

-• Animation, Color and Visual Culture
+Animation, Color and Visual Culture

 When we think of animation, we often recall the colors of childhood: the bright green sneer of the Grinch, the rich red poisoned apple in Snow White, the saturated hues of toys and candy in Monsters Inc. or Toy Story.
 A key device for the expression of mood, personality and character, color is one of the most emotionally powerful elements in our experience of the motion picture, and its expressivity and vibrancy have long fascinated philosophers, artists and scientists.
 Walt Disney believed that color was essential for animated realism, but color also plays a powerful role in our imagination.
 Long before The Wizard of Oz and other films with distinctive color palettes, Disney’s Technicolor cartoons played a pioneering role in color cinematography, and even before his innovations in the 1930s, animated color was part of film’s earliest history: indeed animation predated cinema as optical toys and magic lanterns.
 Although there has been some attention by animation scholars to color technology, there has been little discussion of color’s philosophical or affective dimensions, and no research into animation’s place in a broader visual history of color.